JY-H/jy-h.github.io/_posts/2020-12-12-fps-netcode-mechanics.md

 For now we will follow an extremely simple mental model of two clients, player A and player B, and a single central server.

 #### Interpolation
-Let's say that the server receives data from player A on his positioning, and sends that data to player B at a rate of 64Hz.
+Let's say that the server receives data from player A on its positioning, and sends that data to player B at a rate of 64Hz.
 If we assume that player B has a client update rate capable of handling the received data, the game would still be unplayable without additional processing because in the view of B, A would simply be teleporting to a new position every ~15 milliseconds.
 The game would be choppy and virtually unplayable.

 To make the game playable, you must smooth out this movement via a technique called entity interpolation.
 In order to animate movement, we need to know the starting position as well as the ending position.
 This means that the information a client receives from the server is held for a tick before it is animated on the screen.
 This causes delay in addition to the client-server ping delay.
 We call this the interpolation delay.